 The trail to Deeks Lake features lots of road walking and an insanely steep trail.
 You’ll gain nearly 1000m!
 It finishes with a visit to a small lake hemmed in by trees.
 It’s hard to even get to the lakeshore.
 And once you’re there, you’re surrounded by mountains… but you can’t see any of them!
 Then, to top it off, you have to go down, down, DOWN that steep trail back to the car.
 My knees hurt just thinking about it.

 Where to Hike Instead: If you want to do a steep hike to a beautiful mountain lake, head to Wedgemount Lake instead.
+(It’s one of the best hikes in Whistler.)
 The hike is just as steep in places, but the lake and views at the top are far superior.
 (Your knees will still hurt on the way down though!)